 There are low-cost options for spaying and neutering available throughout Southern California.
-The Spay Neuter Project of Los Angeles (formerly known as Clinico) is a non-profit veterinary clinic with locations in San Pedro, Pico Rivera and Van Nuys that offers discounted rates for low-income households.
+The Spay Neuter Project of Los Angeles (formerly known as Clinico) is a non-profit veterinary clinic with locations in San Pedro, Los Angeles, Mission Hills and SNPLA Mobile Clinic that offers discounted rates for low-income households.
 Also, Spay Neuter Project of Los Angeles has a special program called the Big Meow, offering free spay and neuter services for outdoor/free-roaming cats.
 More information is available at its website, www.snpla.org.

 Save Lives Every Time You DRIVE!

 California has a Pet Lover’s License Plate!
 All proceeds from the plate provide funding for spay and neuter programs across our state.
 Please visit caspayplate.com for more information.

 Please view the list below to find organizations that can help you!